2014 Sundarbans oil spill: Oil collection

 After the spill, primarily Bangladeshi fishermen began to clean up the oil using sponges and sacks.
 Padma Oil Company, a government-owned corporation, bought the oil at a price of 30 takas per litre.
 The Bangladeshi navy initially sent four ships to deal with the spill, and planned to use chemicals to disperse the oil, but the plan was canceled, as there were concerns that dispersing the oil would further damage the ecology and biodiversity of the mangrove forest.
 The government of Bangladesh closed the Shela River to all vessels.
 The owner of the sunken oil tanker, MS Harun & Co., began salvage efforts, assisted by three private rescue vessels.
 The Bangladesh Forest Department filed a 1 billion taka lawsuit against the owners of the two cargo ships involved in the collision.
 By 12 January 2015, the government, with the help of local residents, the Bangladesh Navy, and the owner of the oil tanker, had collected 70000 L of oil.
 The Bangladesh government said that they do not have the capacity to manage oil spills.

-The Economic Relations Division of the Bangladesh government sent a letter to the United Nation's Bangladesh office on 15 December 2014, asking for help in the oil collection efforts.
+The Economic Relations Division of the Bangladesh government sent a letter to the United Nations' Bangladesh office on 15 December 2014, asking for help in the oil collection efforts.
 The United Nations accepted the request, and a team from the UNEP and OCHA went to the site of the spill.
 A team from the United Nations Disaster Assessment and Coordination arrived in the Dhaka to support the cleanup efforts.